Refractive errors are the most common type of eye disorder.

 Aniseikonia is treated with corrective eyeglasses or contact lenses.

-A lazy eye may be the result of a refractive error in one eye but not the other or opposing refractive errors in the eyes.
+A lazy eye may result from a refractive error in one eye but not the other.
+Or, it may involve opposing refractive errors in the eyes.

 Refractive Error Treatment Options